openjdk/jdk/test/hotspot/jtreg/compiler/lib/template_framework/README.md

     // This library can now be passed to a TestClassInstantiator, which then has access to the
     // extended library.

+TODO add example with Template and that new test, and "with"

 Please refer to the example [TestCustomLibraryForClassFuzzing](../../../testlibrary_tests/template_framework/examples/TestCustomLibraryForClassFuzzing.java).

 ## Implementing Custom ProgrammaticCodeGenerators